 - The second group of fumigants is highly toxic and includes methyl bromide, ethylene oxide, sulfuryl fluoride, phosphine, and hydrogen cyanide.
 This group cannot be legally used by the general public and must only be used by licensed professional pest management personnel.

 If after careful consideration the collecting institution decides to use a fumigant, it is essential to document this treatment.
 It should be possible to access the history of any one object related to both infestation and eradication.
-The IPM policy statements on this site give examples of the ways various museums carry out documentation.
+The IPM policy statements on this site give examples of the ways various cultural heritage institutions carry out documentation.
 Click here to access the Procedures templates.
 It is recommended that all pest incidents and any treatment such as fumigation should be recorded, ideally in separate documentation (e.g. collection database, object treatment file), and in a note placed in the bag with the object or artifact.

 Dichlorvos (DDVP, NUVAN® PROSTRIPS™, Vapona®)

 Originally registered by Shell Chemical Corporation in 1948 as a liquid, residual insecticide, Shell formulated this chemical into an impregnated resin strip, known as the No-Pest Strip.
 This insecticide has a moderate amount of fumigant action.
 Sometime after Shell sold this product and the brand name No-Pest StripÔ to another company, it was removed from the marketplace due to misapplications of aerosol total-release bombs by lay people and professionals, and the use of various formulations in food handling and serving situations.
-After almost a 20-year review by EPA, it has now been re-registered for use in museum collections by AMVAC Chemical Corporation as a resin-impregnated pest strip.
-It is not registered for use in museums as a liquid spray or fog.
+After almost a 20-year review by EPA, it has now been re-registered for use in cultural heritage collections by AMVAC Chemical Corporation as a resin-impregnated pest strip.
+It is not registered for use in institutions as a liquid spray or fog.
 Note that European Union regulations ban the use of Dichlorvos.